wilsonliaows/docs/_docs/_recipes/triggers-docs.markdown

 Similarly, if the trigger was **New/updated Salesforce object** with the Account object selected, only Salesforce accounts created or updated after 1 Jan 2017, midnight PST will be picked up.

 ## Trigger conditions
+Trigger conditions are client-side filters that enable users to define the trigger events they wish to be processed by the recipe.
+This means that the connected app still retrieves and passes all trigger events to Workato, but the Workato trigger will filter for only events the user wants.

 Adding conditions to triggers will filter for only relevant trigger events to process, and reduce transaction counts.
 Trigger conditions can be combined using ORs only, or ANDs only.

 However, not all triggers have trigger conditions.
 For such triggers, there is no way to filter for relevant trigger events.